dhananjaygr/InlineQuestions/100-Foundation/questions/Page7/question-01.md

 Question Type : Single Choice

 ## Question
-:
+What is the purpose of the "Wiz IaC Scanner" in the CI/CD pipeline?:

 ## Options
-Option 1: Protocol
+Option 1: To check for vulnerabilities in the code

-Option 2: Algorithm
+Option 2: To review changes made in a branch before merging them into another branch

-Option 3: Syntax
+Option 3: To scan for Infrastructure as Code misconfigurations

-Option 4: Hardware
+Option 4:  To revert changes made in a commit

 ## Answers
-Option 1 : 1
+Option 3 : 1

 ## Correct Answer Feedback
-Option 1 is correct answer
+Option 3 is correct answer

 ## Incorrect Answer Feedback
-Selected ## Options is not correct Option 1 is correct answer
+Selected ## Options is not correct Option 3 is correct answer

 ## Tags
 tag1